adinhodovic/django-google-optimize/docs/usage.md

 ## Usage in templates

-If you are redesigning major changes then you maybe would like to have two different templates.
-You can create a file that is called `jobs/xyz.html` that include two different files based on the experiment variant.
+Including various Django templates based on the experiment variant:

 `jobs/xyz.html`